 The more stunts an actor has to do, the more likely it is for something to go wrong.
 Because of this, stunt coordinators must have excellent communication skills and knowledge of how to handle actors who get injured on set.

 Stunts are often dangerous and require careful planning.
 They can be as simple as a person jumping from a moving car or as complicated as a person being shot by an arrow or bullet.

 A stuntman performs stunts to be used in a film or television show.
-Car crashes, falls from great height, drags behind a horse, and explosions are some of the stunts that are seen in films and television.
+Car crashes, falling from a great height, dragging behind a horse, and explosions are some stunts in films and television.

 The ropes and pulleys that allow stunt doubles and actors to fly off cliffs or under speeding cars without actually falling or getting run over are designed and implemented by stunt riggers.
 They set up hoists, scaffolding, lifts, and booms needed on film and television sets.

 Visual Effects Supervisor